 Holy Cross Health has been conducting needs assessments for more than 15 years and identifies unmet community health care needs in our community in a variety of ways.
 We collaborate with other healthcare providers to support Healthy Montgomery, Montgomery County's community health improvement process.
-We seek expert guidance from a panel of external participants with expertise in public health and the needs of our community and gather first-hand information from community members through community conversations facilitated by Healthy Montgomery, Staff members and the Montgomery County Department of Health and Human Services.
-We review other available reports and needs assessments and use them as reference tools and to identify unmet need in various populations.
+We seek expert guidance from a panel of external participants with expertise in public health and the needs of our community and gather first-hand information from community members through community conversations facilitated by Healthy Montgomery staff members and the Montgomery County Department of Health and Human Services.
+We review other and hee Montgomery county unmediate the prospective of the program of the community was an event as an event as an event as an event as a sessments and use them as reference tools and to identify unmet need in various populations.
 We also use the Community Need Index to geographically identify high need communities in need of programs and services and use internal data sources to conduct an extensive analysis of demographics, health indicators and other determinants of health for the communities we serve.